UniversalConceptualCognitiveAnnotation/UniversalConceptualCognitiveAnnotation.github.io/index.md

-> A tutorial on [Cross-lingual Semantic Representation for NLP with UCCA](https://github.com/UniversalConceptualCognitiveAnnotation/tutorial) will be presented at [COLING 2020](https://coling2020.org/)!
+> A tutorial on [Cross-lingual Semantic Representation for NLP with UCCA](https://github.com/UniversalConceptualCognitiveAnnotation/tutorial) is presented at [COLING 2020](https://coling2020.org/)!

 <img style="float: right; padding-top: 4em; padding-left: 1em;" src="logo6.png">
 Universal Conceptual Cognitive Annotation (UCCA) is a novel semantic approach to grammatical representation.
 It was developed in the Computational Linguistics Lab of the Hebrew University by [Omri Abend](http://www.cs.huji.ac.il/~oabend) and [Ari Rappoport](http://www.cs.huji.ac.il/~arir).